cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 ### Optimizaton Forumulation {-}

 Ultimately, both the regression and classification equations are reformulated into a quadratic programming problem.
 While it is beyond the scope of this lesson to detail this formulation, the reader should review @friedman2001elements, specifically the section discussing SVMs.
-What's key to understanding this formulation is that the tuning of the SVM depends primarily on the cost parameter when estimating other parameters.
+What's key to understanding this formulation is that the tuning of the SVM depends primarily on the cost parameter when estimating the other parameters.

 ### Practical Exerecise